 The surname Glancey was first found in Counties Clare and Leitrim.
 The more important of the two MacClancy septs were a branch of the MacNamaras and were from the north of County Clare, where they gave their name to Cathermacclancy.
 They traced their lineage from the Heber kings, and provided hereditary brehons (judges) to the O'Briens.
 They were most numerous in County Clare and the neighboring counties of Galway and Tipperary.
 The other sept of MacClancys were indigenous to Leitrim, and were Chiefs of Darty or Rosclogher.

-Important Dates for the Glancey family
+Early History of the Glancey family

 This web page shows only a small excerpt of our Glancey research.
 Another 85 words (6 lines of text) are included under the topic Early Glancey History in all our PDF Extended History products and printed products wherever possible.